Do I have to renew my membership?

 I am an Active Member, but I have been on maternity/paternity leave, disability leave, sick leave, vacation, or otherwise away from the practice of law for an extended period.
 Am I required to fulfill the Law Society’s CPD requirements?

 All active members are required to fulfill the requirements, and to submit a report each year.
 However, active members who have not practiced (or are not practicing) law for an extended period of time may make a request to the Executive to waive, fully or partially, the requirements for that year.
-For more information on this process, visit the Law Society website.
+For more information on this process, visit the Law Society website here.
+The CPD Variance Form can be found here, under additional forms.

 I am a member of another law society with Mandatory CPD.
 Am I required to take additional courses to satisfy your requirements?